 On a glimmering late-September day we head for High Cup Nick.
 A warm wind, autumnal mists and hints of sunlight that gleam off the meandering High Cupgill Beck.

-Along the Pennine Way we shelter from the wind in a grassy hollow below a limekiln where we celebrate Jill’s birthday, for each of us a rich chocolate cake.
+Along the Pennine Way we shelter from the wind in a grassy hollow below a limekiln where we celebrate Jill’s birthday with chocolate cake.
 Above us, moorland of shake hole and swallow hole- a limestone landscape.

 Sunday morning and 39 cattle straddle the public footpath, via stile and cattle grid, via Bradleyfield Farm across Kendal Race Course.
 They've multiplied: from 25 to 39!
 That's a lot of cattle to walk through.